 I gave a talk about Jane Austen and her creative women at Marnoo last week for Library Lovers' Day.
 I've given talks in all sorts of places but never in Marnoo, which I was very excited about!
 Why you ask?
-Because I'm very happy to be Jane's ambassador and take her into the Wimmera county which looks a lot like this photo below right now.
+Because I'm very happy to be Jane's ambassador and take her into the Wimmera county which looks a lot like this photo above.
 This is not quite remote Australia but it is definitely off the beaten track, as the saying goes!

 As I was driving to Marnoo, it did occur to me that this was Jane Austen country.
 Ok, the countryside may not be the lush green hills of England this year, with gothic bridges and medieval castles.
 Further south from the Wimmeria, it was beautifully green last year and looked a lot more like this.